kfjahnke/envutil/README.md

 then combine several neighbouring pixels from the oversampled result into each target pixel.

+The operation of the twining filter differs conceptually from OIIO's pick-up with derivatives: OIIO's filter (as I understand it) looks at the difference of the 2D coordinates into the source texture and produces a filter with a footprint proportional to that. twining instead inspects the difference in 3D coordinates and places it's sub-pickups to coincide with rays which are produced by processing this difference.
+This is a subtle difference, but it has an important consequence: OIIO's pick-up will encompass a sufficiently large area in the source texture (or one of it's mip levels) to generate an output pixel, so even if this area is very large, the pick-up will be adequately filtered. twining will spread out it's sub-pickups according to the number of kernel coefficients and kernel size, but the number of kernel coefficients does not vary with the pick-up location, only the area over which the sub-pickups are spread will vary.
+So to filter correctly with a twining filter (obeying the sampling theorem), the twining filter needs to have sufficiently many coefficients spread 'quite evenly' over the pickup area to avoid sampling at lower rates than the source texture's sampling rate.
+While OIIO's filter forms a weighted sum over pixels in one of the texture's mip levels, twining relies on a bilinear interpolation of the originally-sized texture as it's substrate.
+If the sub-pickup locations are 'too close' to each other, the shortcomings of the bilinear interpolation may 'shine through' if the transformation magnifies the image (you'll see the typical star-shaped artifacts).
+If the sub-pick-ups are 'too far apart', you may notice aliasing - of course depending on the input's spectrum as well.

+Keeping this in mind, if you want to set up a twining filter yourself, either by passing twining-related parameters setting the number and 'spread' of the filter coefficients or by passing a file with filter coefficients, you must be careful to operate within these constraints - using automatic twining, on the other hand (just pass --itp -2 and no other twining-related arguments) will figure out a parameter set which should keep the filter within the constraints, so you neither get aliasing for down-scaling views nor bilinear artifacts in up-scaling views.
+When creating a twining filter externally, be generous: processing is fast even with many sub-pickups, so using a larger number than strictly necessary won't do much harm.

+## --twf_file TWF_FILE   read twining filter from a file

+Passing a twf file with this option reads the twining filter from this file, and ignores most other twining-related options.
+The file is a simple text file with three float values per line, let's call them x, y and w.

+The x and y values are offsets from the pick-up location and w is a weight.
+The x and y values are offsets in the horizontal/vertical of the target image (!): an offset of (1,0) will pick up from the same location as the unmodified source coordinate of the target pixel one step to the right.
+How far away - in source texture coordinates - this is, depends on the relative geometry - projection and size of the source and target image.

+twining is based on an approximation of the derivatives of the coordinate transformation at the locus of interpolation: if you calculate the pick-up coordinate for a pixel one step to the right or one step down, respectively, you can form the differences to the actual pick-up coordinate and obtainin two vectors xv and yv which approximate the derivative. x and y are used as multipliers for these vectors, resulting in offsets which are added to the actual pick-up coordinate for each set of x, y and w.
+The offsetted coordinate is used to obtain a pixel value, this value is multiplied with the weight, w, and all such products are summed up to form the final result.
+The vectors xv and yv are 3D vectors and represent the difference of two 3D rays: the ray to the central pickup location and a ray to another sub-pickup location in it's vicinity.

+A twining filter read from a file will apply the given weights as they are, there is no automatic normalization - pass 'twine_normalize' to have the filter values normalized after they have been read.
+Beware: using a filter with gain greater than 1 may produce invalid output!
+The only other parameter affecting a twining filter read from a file is 'twine_width': if it is not 1.0 (the default), it will be applied as a multiplicative factor to the 'x' and 'y' values, modifying the filter's footprint.

+With an externally-generated twining filter, there is no fixed geometry, and any kind of non-recursive filter can be realized. envutil applies this filter to 3D ray coordinates rather than to the 2D coordinates which occur after projecting the 3D ray coordinate to a source image coordinate, so the effect is similar to what you get from OIIO's 'environment' lookup with the elliptic filter, but not limited to full spherical sources - it will work just the same with cubemap or mounted image input.

+Because the two vectors, xv and yv, are recalculated for every contributing coordinate, the filer adapts to the location, and handles varying local geometry within it's capability: the sampling theorem still has to be obeyed insofar as generated sub-pickups in a cluster mustn't spread out too far and when they are too close, shortcomings of the underlying bilinear interpolation will show.
+And there have to be sufficiently many sub-pickups.
+Automatic twining produces a 'reasonable' filter which tries to address all these issues - play with automatic twining and various magnifications to see what envutil comes up with (pass -v to see the filer coefficients).

 ## --twine TWINE         use twine*twine oversampling and box filter

 The effect of 'twining' is the same as oversampling and subsequent application